-The University provides you with outcomes for the work that you submit for assessmentas a percentage.
-At module level, each component of assessed work is assigned a percentage mark with a pass/fail threshold at 40%.
-The detailed requirements for assessment on each module are specified in Module Booklets.
+The University provides you with outcomes for the work that you submit for assessment as a percentage.
+The detailed requirements of assessment in each module are specified in Module Booklets, together with indicative assessment criteria associated with different levels of performance and results.
+Each component of assessed work is assigned a percentage mark with a pass/fail threshold at 50%.